 Flammable liquids may only be stored or cooled in refrigerators or freezers that are suitable, listed, and signed for such use.
 Flammable liquids placed in an ordinary refrigerator or freezer may result in an explosion.
 For more information click here.

 UW Purchasing notifies EH&S of new freezer and refrigerator procurements.
 This prompts EH&S to provide a memorandum outlining information outlined herein and warning stickers to departments.
-Stickers may also be requested by calling EH&S at 543-0465.
-The following warning signs are available through EH&S:
+Stickers may also be requested by emailing EH&S at email@example.com.
+The following three warning signs are available through EH&S:

 Guidelines for Placing and Labeling Refrigerators and Freezers: